Refugee-Learning-Accelerator/rla-course-central/challenge3/Concept/concept.md

 Making Language learning a bit more relatable and embed them into their daily activities.
 Most language learning happen in a classroom environment and they usually go very slow and they really go into the knots and bolts.
 Sometimes users just want to know what expression they can use in a certain circumstance and instance.

+Making Language learning available to those who are already out of the educational system and seeking jobs, with fully-booked days trying to earn a living.
+AR will allow them to keep on moving towards where ever they are going, yet still learning on the way there.

 ### How will the AR experience solve it?

-Learners will have a more realistic approach to learning the language and can really get some phrases and vocab that is most relevant to their daily experiences/routine.
+Learners will have a more realistic approach to learning the language and can really get some phrases and vocab that are most relevant to their daily experiences/routine.

-It would also help refugees in the
+AR will allow refugees to keep on moving towards where ever they are going, yet still learning on the way there rather than pausing and dedicating time for language learning.

 ### Who is the primary user and how will the AR experience engage the user?

-The primary users would be refugees in a foreign country where they wouldn't know the native language.
+The primary users would be refugees in a foreign country where they wouldn't know the native language or the ones that are planning to relocate to countries where they don't know the native language.

 For example, a refugee could enter a train station and he would get a trigger on his phone telling him he could *catch a few phrases here*.
 He would take out his phone find the relevant stickers and save these phrases in his/her inventory.
 He could then go to a more private location and learn these phrases on his/her own pace.
 These phases could be "I would like to buy a ticket?", "Where is the restroom?", and etc ...

 The application could also be used in Refugee camps such as the Al Za’atari Refugee Camp where refugees do 5km walk from and to school.
-This would help them learn on the way and would require minimum infrastructure from the refugee camp.
+This would help them learn on the way while requiring minimum infrastructure from the refugee camp.

 ### What hardware does the user need?
 Is this realistic in the refugee context?